songster-sa/aws-developer-associate-notes/readme.md

 - !FindInMap [ MapName, TopLevelKey, SecondLevelKey ] syntax
 - Exported Output Values in CloudFormation must have unique names within a single Region
 - template on s3
+- for lambda - u can define whole inline OR zip the whole in S3 and ref that (AWS::Lambda::Function)

 ## Kinesis - for streaming data
 - 3 services